GBora/npm-exercises/README.md

 ## Exercise 2

-This site utilises a library, but the site itself isn't working as intended.
+This site utilises a library, but the site isn't working as intended.

 Fix it, proof of completion will be the modified version of the file you needed to fix.

 ## Exercise 3

-This site utilises npm scripts to generate it's needed css and js.
+This site utilises npm scripts to generate it's needed css.

 Generate these files and send a screenshot of them in the folder they were compiled to.